A Hundred Million Suns: Reception

 A Hundred Million Suns received generally positive reviews from critics.
 The A.V.
 Club's Chris Mincher called it sincere and effortless, and praised it for employing the use of various techniques, citing the use of glockenspiel, tap dancing and Mongolian folk.
 He said that the album was Snow Patrol's "solid reminder" of "how simple it can be to make good music" and praised the album, calling it the band's most genuine and biggest yet.
 He called the guitar hooks "swelling" and "urgent" and called the choruses "compelling" and "soaring".
 He had praise for songs like "Lifeboats", which he called "coolly slick", he praised the "guitar-buzzing pump" of "Engines".
 He mentioned "The Golden Floor", which employs fingerpicking and "a scratchy persuasive thump"; he praised Lightbody vocals, calling them "restrained" and "seeping".
 Though he felt the songs were not arena rock, the band's "sincerity and effortless songwriting" would make them work individually as well as in stadiums.
 He still felt that critics blasting the band were likely to do the same to A Hundred Million Suns, though he felt "novel" that the album retained the band's passion they have always had.
 PopMatters' Ross Langager, who gave the album a rating of 9 out of 10 defended the band on the comparisons made with Coldplay, saying that the band are more focused.
 He compared Lightbody and Coldplay's Chris Martin, saying Lightbody's lyrics are "finely-observed", whereas Martin prefers "scrubbed-up existential clichés".
 He further praised Lightbody, calling him a romantic, calling his words "sturdily poetic and subtly evocative".
 He felt credit was due to the band for avoiding the formula of "Run" and "Chasing Cars" on A Hundred Million Suns.
 He credited producer Jacknife Lee with improving and expanding the band's sound.
 He had much praise for the songs, saying the "highlights keep flowing into each other".
 He called "The Planets Bend Between Us" the "Chasing Cars" moment of the album, and wrote that it perfectly captured separation by an ocean.
-The album's closer, the sixteen-minute "The Lightning Strike" was compared with the "grand climax" of "Open Your Eyes" on the last album Eyes Open.
+The album's closer, the sixteen-minute "The Lightning Strike" was compared with the "grand climax" of "Open Your Eyes" on the previous album, Eyes Open (2006).